zerdnem/email-enum/README.md

 *and much more...*

 ## Proxy
 The option `--proxy` uses [Proxybroker](https://github.com/constverum/ProxyBroker) which will run a local proxy server on port 8888 and request 5 HTTPS proxies.
 You don't need to search for public proxies, everything is done automatically.
-Note that proxies are public and often in the headers you send your real IP to the server.
+Note that proxies are public.

 ## PwnDB
 PwnDB is a TOR service which contains